EMoniSmall/ad-configure/README.md

 > [!Note]
 > The script can be changed according to your needs but it is fine as default.
 It may take some time to generate all the users but you can attempt to log into one while it is generating.
 You can open Active Directory Users and Computers, pick a randomly generated User, and use the Username and Password to log into Client-1.
 The User itself will be randomly generated however the script will make all the passwords for each user "**Password1**" unless you entered otherwise.

+Step 4: Choose a random user from the created user list and attempt to log in using Remote Desktop with the Username and Password.

 <h3>I recommend repeating the guide to get used to configuring Active Directory.
 This is just a basic installation but with some repeated practice you may find some cool features that weren't discussed in the guide.
 This concludes my guide for installing Active Directory using Microsoft Azure. </h3>